cshuptrine/nyckle-website-new/_posts/2021-06-08-automl-benchmark-nyckel-google-huggingface.md

 date: 2021-06-08
 title: 'AutoML benchmark: Nyckel vs Google vs Huggingface'
 author: oscar
-summary: A comparison of accuracy, training times, and invoke latencies for three major AutoML engines
+description: A comparison of accuracy, training times, and invoke latencies for three major AutoML engines
-og_image: /blog/images/2021/imdb-classification-benchmark-hero.png
+image: /blog/images/2021/imdb-classification-benchmark-hero.webp
 ---

 My name is Oscar and I’m a co-founder of [Nyckel](https://www.nyckel.com).
 We have developed a site that allows anyone to train and integrate a Machine Learning (ML) model into their application, and do so in less than an hour.
 We have put a lot of work into our Auto-ML system and in this blogpost I’m excited to share some benchmarking results against [Google Vertex AI](https://cloud.google.com/vertex-ai) (formerly Google AutoML) and [Huggingface AutoNLP](https://huggingface.co/autotrain) comparing accuracy, training times and invoke latencies.